 The Ann Arbor Guitar Trio was founded on the idea that more guitar is better.
 Alex Anest formed the group with Evan Veasey and Adam Kahana in April 2016.
 All three musicians are talented, creative players who have been performing and recording in the Ann Arbor area for years.
 With three guitars there are endless possibilities and the A2G3 looks to explore as many of them as they can.
 The current repertoire includes original material and arrangements of works by Abby Clemens, Malcolm Dean, Bill Frisell, Tiny Grimes, Ernie Krivda, Marc Johnson, Pat Metheny, Oliver Nelson, Miles Okazaki, Charlie Parker, Lou Reed, Ellen Rowe, Brian Wilson. and Janelle Reichman.
 Improvisation, creative use of space, and the interesting harmonies achievable with so many strings are some of the ideas that the A2G3 is exploring.
-The group is continually developing new and challenging repertoire and is in the final stages of releasing their first record, “Tides.”
+The group is continually developing new and challenging repertoire and released their first record, “Tides,” in May of 2018.

 Ypsilanti District Library, Ypsilanti, MI Apr 6, 2018

 Trinity House Theatre, Livonia, MI Mar 16, 2018

 Evan Veasey Senior Recital, University of Michigan, Ann Arbor, MI Feb 17, 2018

 BGSU Visiting Artists, Bowling Green, OH Jan 26, 2018

 House Concert, Dexter, MI Sep 23, 2017